jameslnewell/tradie-v4/README.md

 A CLI for building web apps.
 Like `create-react-app` but configurable via templates.

-> Tradie is still under development and we haven't published all the packages yet.
-If you're keen to help, take a look at the open the [issues](https://github.com/jameslnewell/tradie-v4/issues), otherwise come back soon!
+> The documentation for Tradie is still a little rough.
+Please [ask questions](https://github.com/jameslnewell/tradie-v4/issues) on Github and raise PRs to fix any bugs or missing documentation!

 ## Documentation